Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 - COLOR SPACE: Unless you’re a professional printer and printing at home, just leave this in sRGB.
 You don’t gain anything by going to Adobe RGB.
 Everyone else is viewing photos on sRGB devices, so you should be in the same space.

 - HDR: Produces a High Dynamic Range photo by adjusting highlight tones, shadow tones, and mid tones, and combining it all into one photo.

-It would be super-nice if there was an “Apply Custom Setting” option so we could apply all Image Quality settings under one of our custom recipes (ahem, Fuji engineers…).
+It would be super-nice if there were an “Apply Custom Setting” option to apply all Image Quality settings under one of our custom recipes (ahem, Fuji engineers…).